 Because of caching, it might take Teams clients an hour or so before they pick up the new setting and allow team owners to add new guests to team membership.

 Once the transition finishes, the Teams and Skype for Business Online Admin Center will have a setting to control guest access for Teams.
 I don’t work for Microsoft, so I can’t say when that will be – but I have heard “soon.”

-Why the Skype for Business Online PowerShell Module
+Why the Skype for Business Online PowerShell Connector

 You might wonder why Teams uses a cmdlet from the Skype for Business Online PowerShell module instead of the Teams PowerShell module.
 The answer is that the administrative cmdlets deal with Skype for Business Online and Teams (we’re a year into the transition from Skype for Business Online to Teams), so the cmdlets in the Skype for Business PowerShell module give a common approach to management.
 Also, the Teams PowerShell module currently focuses on functionality revealed in the Teams desktop and browser client and not on global tenant settings.

 Update March 6, 2021: Microsoft has updated the Teams PowerShell module to V2.0.
 In general, it’s best to use the latest version of a module but test it first!
 This version replaces the Skype for Business Online Connector and doesn’t require using New-CsOnlineSession to connect to the management end point.